chhh/dmtavt.com-src/README.md

 # Notes

+## Hugo Theme
+The academic theme is now pulled in as a `gitsubtree`

 ## Updating the repo

 If you want to clone the source of the site, you should know that the theme